SebOchs/SAF/README.md

 # Short Answer Feedback Generation Baseline
+**!!!
+Version 3.0 of this dataset can now be found [Huggingface](https://huggingface.co/Short-Answer-Feedback)!!!**

 This repository contains the dataset and code corresponding to the paper *"Your Answer is Incorrect… Would you like to know why?
 Introducing a Bilingual Short Answer Feedback Dataset"* (Filighera et al., ACL 2022).
-The datasets are now also available on [Huggingface](https://huggingface.co/datasets/JohnnyBoy00/saf_micro_job_german)!
 1. The experiments were run with a conda python environment using python version 3.7.10.
    The environment to reproduce our results can be installed in the following way (for windows, uncomment pywin32=300 in requirements.txt):
 > conda create --name baseline python=3.7